 The FIDM Museum Shop, located on the Los Angeles campus, features unique jewelry, accessories, home décor, and books.
 Many of these distinctive pieces are designed by FIDM Faculty, Alumni, and L.A. designers.
 Contact the Los Angeles Campus for shop hours.
 Check the FIDM Museum website fidmmuseum.org for upcoming book signings and guest speakers.
 Shop online at fidmmuseumshop.org.

-Each campus provides minor first-aid supplies, as well as non-FIDM student health insurance options, even though FIDM does not have a health office or a nurse's center.
-Students should see their campus receptionist for the specific location of the minor first-aid supplies.
+Each campus provides minor first-aid supplies, as well as information about non-FIDM student health insurance options, even though FIDM does not have a health office or a nurse’s center.
+Students should see their campus receptionist for the specific location of the minor first aid supplies.
+FIDM does not require vaccinations of staff or students.
+Students needing information regarding vaccinations should contact a health care professional.
 Links to health insurance options are available on the FIDM Portal.
 Students may also see the Student Activities Office for non-FIDM health insurance brochures and other health information.